-Spider mites and their eggs, found on the back of cannabis leaves
+Spider mites and their eggs found on the back of cannabis leaves

-Because of their size and their ability to breed quickly many generations of mites can be living by the time a grower notices their intrusion into their grow.
-As their populations grow they quickly our grow their environment and will spread out and eventually make webs, the sign of an advanced population with many, many generations.
+Because of their size and their ability to breed quickly many generations of mites can be living by the time a grower notices their intrusion into their growth.
+As their populations grow they quickly grow their environment and will spread out and eventually make webs, the sign of an advanced population with many, many generations.

-Under a microscope you can see they have four pairs of legs, no antennae and a body shaped like an oval.
+Under a microscope, you can see they have four pairs of legs, no antennae, and a body shaped like an oval.

-With well established populations you will see entire buds/plants get covered in fine webbing from a spider mite infestation
+With well-established populations you will see entire buds/plants get covered in fine webbing from a spider mite infestation

 Here are adult spider mites with eggs